-Uniform Sector GigaDevice Dual and Quad Serial Flash 7.7.
+7.7.
 Read Data Bytes at Higher Speed (Fast Read) (0BH)

 The Read Data Bytes at Higher Speed (Fast Read) command is for quickly reading data out.
 It is followed by a 3-byte address (A23-A0) and a dummy byte, and each bit is latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency fC, on the falling edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, and each bit being shifted out, at a Max frequency f_C , on the falling edge of SCLK.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.